Email Validation Testing: Test 9 Different Types of Emails

 #6) Forms

-Emails here intends user to provide feedback through forms/link to forms.
+Emails here are intended for users to provide feedback through forms/links to forms.
 Validation points are as below:

 • Links